 17. Q for Quick-Service Restaurants

 EPCOT has lots of choices in quick-service or counter restaurants.
 Fife and Drum in the American Adventure pavilion sells giant turkey legs and beverages.
-The Electric Umbrella in Future World serves all kinds of American fare, and the Sunshine Seasons Food Court inside the Land pavilion offers multiple options in food for lunch, dinner and everything in between!
+The Sunshine Seasons Food Court inside the Land pavilion offers multiple options in food for lunch, dinner and everything in between!
 And these spots are just the beginning!

 18. R for Reflections of China